emicklei/melrose/docs/cli.md

 Ctrl-N, Down | Next match from history
 Ctrl-R       | Reverse Search history (Ctrl-S forward, Ctrl-G cancel) Ctrl-Y       | Paste from Yank buffer (Alt-Y to paste next yank instead)

-### HTTP API

-Melrōse starts a HTTP server that can evaluate programs,statements and expressions.
-You can create your own tools using [HTTP API](http.html).
-This API is used by the Visual Studio Code [Melrose Plugin](vsc.html).